Kinship

 I automated server management using Ansible, so with just one command new changes could be deployed to all servers.

-The same command could be also used to deploy a local VM similar to the production environment for development.
+The same command could also be used to deploy a local VM similar to production for development.

 Optimize loading speed

-I helped track down bottlenecks and optimized the code and the infrastructure to fix them.
-It let Kinship serve an increased number of requests without the need to upgrade the hardware.
+I helped track down bottlenecks and optimized both code and infrastructure to fix them.
+This allowed Kinship to serve more requests without upgrading hardware.